nagaseri/trainscheduler/README.md

-# Giftastic
+# Train Scheduler

-	A fun app allowing users to dynamically populate the page with gifs of their choice!
+	An app with utility - add a train route and check the dynamically updated train schedule!

 	Below are screenshots of the webpage: